godotengine/godot-docs/classes/class_filedialog.rst

 |void| **invalidate**\ (\ ) :ref:`🔗<class_FileDialog_method_invalidate>`

-Invalidate and update the current dialog content list.
+Invalidates and updates this dialog's content list.

 \ **Note:** This method does nothing on native file dialogs.